karlgroves/jquery-live-regions/README.md

 * Form validation messages

 There are many types of changes that occur in the typical web-based applications and essentially any content that changes dynamically is a candidate for a live region.

+### Secondary Use Case
+Some changes to content on a page should trigger notifications to the user of assistive technologies, but don't.
+This pluging can be used as a "notifier" of sorts, to add these relevant notifications.

 ### Super simple method